SASA: a SimulAtor of Self-stabilizing Algorithms

 It also contains implementations of algorithms found in the literature:

-do, please look at the test/*/Makefile
+tests do, uo can have a look at the test/*/Makefile files, present

-directory also contains sub-directories which gathers
+The test directory also contains sub-directories which gather

 programs shared by all examples:

-: contains useful shortcuts/commands that can be used fromrdbg
+test/lustre/: contains Lustre programs used as (test/*/*.lus) oraclestest/rdbg-utils/: containsocamlfunctions that can be used fromrdbg

 Once you have defined your algorithm and your topology, you can launch

-batch simulations with the sasa
+batch simulations with the sasa CLI (Command Line Interface).
+To

 do that, one needs to: